 Before you can catch any 'mons in Pokémon Go, you first have to find them.
-And that can be easier said then done, especially for rare Pokémon like Snorlax, Dragonite, Lapras, Porygon, Chancey, and Muk.
-It took a long time for me to complete my Gen 1 North American Pokédex and get all the Gen 2 babies, but Pokémon has made some changes since then and it might just be easier now!
+And that can be easier said then done, especially for rare Pokémon like Tyranitar, Snorlax, Chancey, Togetic, Muk, and more.
+It took a long time for me to complete my Gen 1 North American Pokédex and get all the Gen 2 babies, but Pokémon has made some changes since then and it might just be easier for Gen 2!
 That's due to the new Nearby, the restored Sightings, and crowdsourced tools like the nest atlas and Facebook groups.
 Put it all together, and you have a really good chance of finding all the rare Pokémon you need!

 Where do you find different types of Pokémon in Pokémon Go?